Section Two: Student Rights and Responsibilities

 Initiators are encouraged to begin the dispute resolution process within thirty (30) calendar days of the incident prompting the complaint or from the date of knowledge of the incident prompting the complaint.

-Step II: Informal Dispute Resolution.
-The Student Dispute Resolution Center offers students, alumni, prospective applicants, former students and others with concerns about something related to the student experience an opportunity to swiftly and fairly resolve confusion, frustration, or a dispute through confidential dispute resolution.
+Step II: Informal Facilitation/Mediation.
+The Student Dispute Resolution Center (Center) offers students, alumni, prospective applicants, former students and others with concerns about something related to the student experience an opportunity to swiftly and fairly resolve confusion, frustration, or a dispute through confidential dispute resolution.
 The University vests the Student Dispute Resolution Center with the limited authority to resolve certain student concerns quickly.
-A student may complete and submit the Informal Student Dispute Resolution form available at www.ashford.edu/student_services/sdrc.htm to Dispute.Resolution@ashford.edu or to fax number (877) 817-6732.
+A student may contact the Center at (866) 974-5700, extension 4870 or at Dispute.Resolution@ashford.edu.
+Students also may complete and submit the Informal Student Dispute Resolution form available at www.ashford.edu/student_services/center.htm to Dispute.Resolution@ashford.edu or to fax number (877) 817-6732.
 Within three (3) business days of the submission of this form, a Student Dispute Resolution Specialist will contact the student and attempt to help him or her resolve his or her dispute informally.
-If his or her concerns remain unresolved or if he or she is not satisfied with the resolution after ten (10) business days, the student may proceed to Step III.
-This process may be confidential.
-Please feel welcome to call the Student Dispute Resolution Center at anytime with questions about this Informal Dispute Resolution Process at (866) 974-5700, extension 4870 or Dispute.Resolution@ashford.edu.

-Step IV: Formal Grievance Process.
-Once the Departmental Dispute Resolution process and the Informal Dispute Resolution and/or Mediation processes have been completed, a student may submit the Formal Grievance Submission form available at www.ashford.edu/student_services/grievance.htm to Grievance.Resolution@ashford.edu or to fax number (877) 286-7711 to initiate the formal grievance process.
+Step III: Formal Grievance Process.
+Once the Informal Departmental Dispute Resolution process and the Informal Facilitation/Mediation processes have been completed, a student may submit the Formal Grievance Submission form available at www.ashford.edu/student_services/grievance.htm to Grievance.Resolution@ashford.edu or to fax number (877) 286-7711 to initiate the formal grievance process.

 Initiators are encouraged to submit the completed form within thirty (30) calendar days of completing the informal dispute resolution process.